 Quick – wanna see a compact SUV that gets up to 50mpg?
-Here you go.
+Here’s the Kia Niro.

 And really that was the “gotcha” statement that had me both excited and intrigued with the 2017 Kia Niro.